Mapping Internet GovernanceThis site hosts an initial effort towards constructing a Map of Internet Governance.

-Note: The current status is that the pages about the key Internet governance fora, as identified in the results of the 2011 survey on Public Interest Representation in Information Society are reasonably well fleshed out now.
-The other parts of the Map are still mostly in skeletal form.
+The pages about the key Internet governance fora, as identified in the results of the 2011 survey on Public Interest Representation in Information Society are reasonably well fleshed out, but the other parts are mostly in skeletal form.

 Information on the IGF workshop in Nairobi is here.